 - Diagnosis of cancer: If a person is diagnosed with cancer, they will likely be referred to an oncologist for treatment.
-The oncologist will work with the patient to develop a personalized treatment plan, which may include surgery, chemotherapy, radiation therapy, or a combination of these treatments.
+The oncologist will work with the patient to develop a personalized treatment plan, including surgery, chemotherapy, radiation therapy, or a combination of these treatments.

-- Recurrence of cancer: If a person has previously been treated for cancer and experiences a recurrence of the disease, their oncologist will be involved in developing a new treatment plan.
-The oncologist may consider different treatment options than were used in the past, based on the individual’s current health and the specifics of cancer.
+- Recurrence of cancer: If a person has previously been treated for cancer and experiences a recurrence, their oncologist will be involved in developing a new treatment plan.
+The oncologist may consider different treatment options than were used in the past based on the individual’s current health and the specifics of the cancer.

 - Palliative care: In some cases, when cancer has progressed and is no longer curable, an oncologist may still be involved in the person’s care.
 The oncologist may provide palliative care, which focuses on relieving symptoms and improving quality of life.